-Renaissance Art: A Dawn of New Perspectives and its Everlasting Legacy
+Legacy of Renaissance Art: A Dawn of New Perspectives

 The Renaissance, an epoch of significant cultural revitalization, unfolded in Europe during the 14th century.
 This age signified a dynamic shift from the Middle Ages to the modern era, birthing a renewed fascination for classical ideals, individualism, realism, and humanism.
 Renaissance art, a vital component of this era, marked a transformative point in the historical trajectory of artistic expression.